 Federal Consumer Disclosure Information About This Program

-Pacific College of Oriental Medicine is accredited by the Western Association of Schools and Colleges.
+Pacific College of Oriental Medicine is accredited by the WASC Senior College and University Commission (WSCUC).
 The college and all its programs in San Diego are approved by BPPE.
 The college’s MSTOM, MSAc (CH and NY), and Post-Graduate Doctorate (SD) programs are accredited by ACAOM.
 For important information on program costs, completion and placement rates, median debt incurred, etc., please see the program disclosure document.